 - 1 T vegetable glycerin (see note below)

 - 5–6 doonks THM Pure Stevia Extract Powder (a doonk is 1/32 tsp.), or more to taste

 - 1/8 tsp. salt

 - 1–2 ripe peaches, defrosted if frozen, cut into chunks

 - Blend all ingredients except for the peaches together until completely smooth and frothy (about a minute).
 Churn in an automatic countertop ice cream maker according to manufacturer’s directions.
 After churning, transfer to a container immediately and gently stir in the peach chunks.
 Stir as little as possible (or else the egg whites will lose their volume).
 Freeze to firm up even more, if desired.

-- Like most homemade ice creams, this recipe is best eaten fresh (unless using vegetable glycerin, which gives you more flexibility-see below).
-If you have leftovers, freeze them and when you're ready to eat them, either let them sit out on the counter for 30 minutes or so or defrost them for a few seconds in the microwave.
+- Like most homemade ice creams, this recipe is best eaten fresh.
+If you have leftovers, freeze them and when you’re ready to eat them, either let them sit out on the counter for 30 minutes or so or defrost them for a few seconds in the microwave.

 You could probably substitute other ripe fruit for the peaches.
-Using berries, this recipe is a Fuel Pull if you use berries instead!
+This recipe is a Fuel Pull if you use berries instead!